ncs18/carHUD/readme.md

   - Turn signal indicator
   - Light indicator
   - Minimal view vs Max info view

+# IMPORTANT NOTE REGARDING OSD-II READERS
+Unplug reader from car after use, leaving it in could drain your car battery!!!

 # How to run
 In a windows command line: